-Eight Tips on Making a Portfolio for an Administrative Executive Assistant
+8 Tips for Making a Portfolio for an Administrative Executive Assistant

-You are happily working at your career as an administrative assistant.
-Your days are filled with projects and tasks that require meeting deadlines, juggling priorities, managing crises.
+You are happily working in your career as an administrative assistant.
+Your days are filled with projects and tasks that require meeting deadlines, juggling priorities, and managing crises.
 How are you supposed to make a professional portfolio, too?
-Try these tips:
+Try these 8 tips.

 - Work samples: a brochure you designed, a web page you maintain, a chart, a report, a spreadsheet